seilanhiep/data/kh/source_data/birdlife_international/key_biodiversity_areas_of_cambodia_2013/key_biodiversity_areas_metadata.md

 **Description**

 Key Biodiversity Areas identify and ultimately ensure that networks of globally important sites are safeguarded.
 KBA identification for the Indo-Burma hotspot is building on the global structure of Important Bird Areas.
 This asset provides boundaries of KBAs in Cambodia, the development status and priority status of each, and whether each KBA is an IBA as well.
+Geographic data is encoded in the WGS 84 coordinate reference system.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 **Format**